Poverty in Australia: Henderson Inquiry

 In 1966, the Melbourne University Institute of Applied Economic and Social Research, headed by Professor Ronald Henderson, set out to measure the extent of poverty in the city of Melbourne.
 A poverty line was set at $33, which was close to the basic wage plus child endowment for two children.
-Based on this figure, 7.7% of all family units in Melbourne lived on or below the poverty line, while an additional 5.2% "hovered dangerously close to the minimum level".This has been cited as the "first systematic attempt to estimate the extent of poverty in Australia".
+Based on this figure, 7.7% of all family units in Melbourne lived on or below the poverty line, while an additional 5.2% "hovered dangerously close to the minimum level".
+This has been cited as the "first systematic attempt to estimate the extent of poverty in Australia".

 A Commission of Inquiry into Poverty was set up in August 1972 by the Liberal Prime Minister William McMahon, and Henderson was appointed as Chairman of the inquiry, which came to be known as the "Henderson Commission".
 The Whitlam Government elected later that year expanded the size of the Commission and scope, giving it specific responsibility to focus on the extent of poverty in Australia together with the groups most at risk of experiencing poverty, the income needs of those living in poverty, and issues relating to housing and welfare services.
 These issues were addressed in the commission's first main report, "Poverty in Australia", which was released in April 1975.

 In this report, the Commission sought to identify the extent of poverty in Australia in terms of inadequate income relative to need, and the poverty line was defined as a percentage of average earnings, adjusted for household size.
 The poverty line was set at 56.5% of average earnings for a "standard" family (consisting of a male breadwinner, a woman not in paid employment, and two dependent children).
 According to the report, 8.2% of the population lived in poverty in 1972–73, or 6.4% when housing costs were taken into account.
 Before housing costs, over 10% of income units in 1972–73 were below the commission's poverty line, while a further 8% were defined as 'rather poor', having an income of less than 20% above that line.
 After housing costs were taken into account, the percentage of income units living below the poverty line was about 7%.

 The Commission also estimated that more than 50% of Aboriginal Australians had living standards below the poverty line and less than 20% above it.
 The infant mortality rates among Aboriginal Australians in the period 1973–77 were 63 deaths per thousand live births in the Northern Territory and 71 per thousand in Queensland.
-This compared with a rate of 62 per thousand in South America, 59 per thousand in Africa, 41 per thousand in Central America, 68 per thousand in Asia, and 15 per thousand amongst non-Aboriginal Australians.
+This compared with a rate of 62 per thousand in South America, 59 per thousand in Africa, 41 per thousand in Central America, 68 per thousand in Asia, and 15 per thousand among non-Aboriginal Australians.